boliquan/wp-anti-spam/readme.txt

 * Add 'Banned Words' to avoid comments contains banned words.
 * Check 'Disallow Spambots' to avoid spambots.
 * Check 'Disallow Links' to disallow the comments that contain links.
+* 'When No Gravatar': When the commenter has no Gravatar,you can choose 'no treatment' or 'mark it as spam' or 'block it'.
+* 'Word Limit': You can limit the comment words, 'Minimum number of words' and 'Maximum number of words'
 * Check 'Delete Options' to delete options while deactivate this plugin.
 * Check 'Support Author' to help more people known of WP Anti Spam,in order to help them stay away from spam comments.